Distracted driving is dangerous and has become much more frequent in our technology-driven society.

 - Pets as passengers

-- Trying to read a map or GPS device while driving
+- Trying to read a map or GPS device

-- Calling, texting, or checking emails while driving
+- Calling, texting, or checking emails

-When a person drives while distracted, it is dangerous not only for him or her but also the other drivers nearby.
+When a person drives while distracted, it is dangerous not only for them but also the other drivers nearby.
 Distraction can result in lane deviation, running a stop sign or red light, or veering off the roadway which can cause a collision with another vehicle.
 Additionally, inattentive drivers may not notice cyclists and pedestrians sharing the roadway, which can put them at risk of devastating injuries.

-You can’t control the actions of other drivers on the road.
-But there are small changes you can make to help influence how others view distracted driving.
+You can’t control the actions of other drivers on the road, but there are small changes you can make to help influence how others view distracted driving.

 - Serve as an example – Don’t engage in distracted driving yourself.
 If you are a passenger with a distracted driver, inform them of the dangers of their actions.